TaitoUnited/full-stack-template/README.md

 > TIP: Optionally you can use `npm run commit` to write your commit messages by using commitizen, though often it is quicker to write commit messages by hand.

-TODO some tips for keeping the commit history clean (link some article?)

 ## Database Migration

 Add a new migration: